 Why are babies attracted to black and white images?

-High-contrasting, black and white images with sharp outlines are much easier for baby to see in the first few months of life while eyesight is still developing.
 At birth a baby’s retina is not fully developed; a newborn retina can only detect EXTREME contrasts between light and dark, or black and white.
+High-contrast, black and white images with sharp outlines are much easier for baby to see in the first few months of life while eyesight is still developing.
 With everything appearing a little out-of-focus it’s no surprise that your baby will be completely absorbed when a book of black and white images is put in front of them.

 “Anything with very obvious contrast – such as black and white edges and lines – is an optimal stimulant for the visual system.
 This type of stimulation basically gets the system up and running” – Professor Usha Goswami, director of the Centre for Neuroscience in Education at Cambridge University.